LeMagnesium/cell-squisher/docs/elements.md

    - A table of configuration fields on how to render the element
    - If a field is not specified, then the currently default value will be used instead
    - Fields :
+     - live : If true, then fill and stroke, if provided, must be functions returning the string.
+This is used for variables holding values changing over time
      - fill : Style to use in order to fill the element (default: ctx.fillStyle // current fillStyle set by VisualSwap).
 If its value is "currentStroke" then the current strokeStyle value is applied.
+If live is true, must be a function returning the hexadecimal colour string.
      - stroke : Style to be used for the element's outline (default: ctx.strokeStyle // current strokeStyle set by VisualSwap) If its value is "currentFill" then the current fillStyle value is applied.
+If live is true, must be a function returning the hexadecimal colour string.
      - font : Text font for text elements to use (default: ctx.font // current font set by VisualSwap)

 And that's it for now.